C4813/EVE-Mineral-Compare-WordPress-Shortcode/README.md

 Data is fetched from the EVE ESI API with smart caching to minimize API calls while keeping information fresh.

-*Please note that the plugin is hard-coded not to send any ESI requests between 10:55 and 11:30 due to ESI being unreliable during down-time*
+*Please note that the plugin is hard-coded not to send any ESI requests between 10:55 and 11:30 UTC due to ESI being unreliable during down-time*

 Price Data is cached in `wp-content/uploads/eve-mineral-compare/cache`.